 In the last several fiscal years, the Authority issued bonds during periods of historically low rates to generate new money for construction projects and to refund certain bonds to achieve interest cost savings.
-The Authority continued to strive to offer affordable residence options for students.
-Student rent for academic year 2015/16 and 2014/15 on Authority residence facilities compared favorably to both regional private and other public institutions.
-In the fall of 2015, Authority rents were the fifth lowest compared among 40 private regional institutions and third lowest when compared among seven regional public institutions.
+The Authority strives to offer affordable residence options for students.
+Student rent for academic year 2016/17 and 2015/16 on Authority residence facilities compared favorably to both regional private and other public institutions.
+In the fall of 2016, Authority rents were the fifth lowest compared among 40 private regional institutions and third lowest when compared among seven regional public institutions.